osisoft/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 ## Configure OPC UA data selection

-Select the OPC UA data you want to store in Edge Data Store by configuring OPC UA data selection.
+1. Select the OPC UA data you want to store in Edge Data Store by configuring OPC UA data selection.
 The following is a sample JSON for five OPC UA values.

-1. Modify the values as appropriate for your environment.
+2. Modify the values as appropriate for your OPC UA environment.

 ```json
 [{